j-hc/revanced-magisk-module/README.md

  * Run the [workflow](../../actions/workflows/build.yml)
  * Grab your modules from [releases](../../releases)

-**If you include microg patches in [build.conf](./build.conf), you get noroot APKs instead of Magisk modules.
+**If you include microg patches in [build.conf](./build.conf), you get non-root APKs instead of Magisk modules.
 Twitter and Reddit will always be built as APKs regardless.**

 ## Updating
 The modules support Magisk update which means you will receive updates from your Magisk app, downloading from github releases and reflashing is not necessary.